ton-offline-storage/address-generator/README.md

 similar to guide described [here](https://github.com/ton-defi-org/ton-offline-transaction)

 ## Usage

+### CPU Generator
-Download binary for your platform from latest [release](https://github.com/ton-offline-storage/address-generator/releases) and run it in terminal, follow instructions.
+Download binary (`cpu-generator`) for your platform from latest [release](https://github.com/ton-offline-storage/address-generator/releases) and run it in terminal, follow instructions.

+### GPU Generator
+Make sure you have NVIDIA GPU in your system.
+Optionally, update your GPU [driver](https://nvidia.com/drivers).

+Download binary (`gpu-generator`) for your platform from latest [release](https://github.com/ton-offline-storage/address-generator/releases).
+Run it in terminal, follow insturctions.

+#### Run options

+Generator launches benchmark, to determine best parameters (`BLOCKS` and `THREADS`) for your GPU.
+You can reuse this parameters, and skip benchmark by using flags, run binary from terminal the following way:

+`gpu-generator -B <BLOCKS> -T <THREADS>`, where `<BLOCKS>` and `<THREADS>` are replaced by corresponding numbers

+You can specify one parameter to benchmark another one.
+You can run only benchmark:

+`gpu-generator -b`

+#### Tips

 By the way Tails OS is a distributive of Linux, so Linux version will go